gubasso/docs-n-notes/it/git-gitolite.md

 ## Instalation and setup[^2]

+- enter server as your user admin

 - install dependencies[^4]
     - git
     - perl
     - openssh

-- enter server as your user admin
+- install packages:
+    - debian 11: `gitolite3`
+    - arch: `gitolite`

 - create and setup user `git`[^1]
     - a dedicated userid to host the repos